 Random walk theory says it’s impossible to predict how a stock will move at any given time.
 In the short- and mid-term, a stock’s price doesn’t have any known relationship with either its historic value or the value of any other assets on the market.
 The lack of any known pattern means that standard investing tools like market timing and technical or fundamental analysis don’t work.

 - Consider talking to a financial advisor about random walk theory and its implications for your investment strategy.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - By spreading your money across a diverse range of assets and holding them for a long period of time you can eliminate the risks that come with unpredictability and get the benefit of big-picture trend lines.
 If you would like to learn more about long-term investing, check out this investor’s guide.